General Rules – 2018 Harvest Festival

 - No animal that has previously sold in a Premium Show will be eligible to be shown or sold at the Harvest Festival and Livestock Show.

 - All applications for entry must be made on official Harvest Festival and Livestock Show entry forms in accordance with instructions on each, giving department, class, class number, age, state or Harvest Festival validation tag number, and all other necessary information.
-NOTE: Beginning in 2017, all market animal (market steer, goats, lamb, swine, roaster, broiler, meat pen) exhibitors will be required to complete the “Quality Counts” program online, pass the quiz, and provide their certification number on the entry form.
+NOTE: All market animal (market steer, goats, lamb, swine, roaster, broiler, meat pen) exhibitors are required to complete the “Quality Counts” program online, pass the quiz, and provide their certification number on the entry form. www.qualitycounts.tamu.edu

 - In all cases, the show management reserves the right to reject, or accept conditionally, an application for entry and does not guarantee space in the exhibition buildings.